LEGION OF SUPER-HEROES

 Mysa reveals her hand in manipulating Kinetix, whose powers and appearance are restored to normal.
 Live Wire is appointed acting leader in Cosmic Boy's absence.

 Legionnaires #42 (Nov.
 1996)

 To replace their time-lost comrades, the Legion hosts a membership tryout.
-1st app. and joining of Magno (Dyrk Magz), Sensor (Jekka Wynzorr) & Umbra (Tasmia Mallor).
-1st apps. (named) of Blast-off (Jahr-Drake Ningle), Dragonmage (Tao Jin), Night Girl (Lydda Jath), Particon, Polar Boy (Brek Bannin), Radion & Splitter (Floyd Belkin).
+First appearance and joining of Magno (Dyrk Magz), Sensor (Jekka Wynzorr) and Umbra (Tasmia Mallor).
+1st apps. (named) of Blast-off (Jahr-Drake Ningle), Dragonmage (Tao Jin), Night Girl (Lydda Jath), Particon, Polar Boy (Brek Bannin), Radion and Splitter (Floyd Belkin).
 Dirk Morgna is cured of his traumatic heat- and light-casting abilities.
 NOTES: Many other heroes make their 1st apps.; those who are eventually named: Charma, Chlorophyll Kid, Fire Lad, Infectious Lass.
 In-panel apps. only: Color Kid (a female), Comet Queen, Crystal Kid, Dev-Em and Stone Boy.
 Cannus also appears.

 Legionnaires #43 (Dec.
 1996)